hadoyyo/Snake-Pygame/README.md

 - 📸 [Screenshots](#screenshots)

 ## Project Overview
-**Snake** to prosta gra, napisana w języku Python, wykorzystująca biblioteki Pygame.
-Nie jest to jednak typowa odmiana tego rodzaju rozgrywki.
-Jest to mój pierwszy projekt dotyczący stworzenia gry 2d. **The game is only available in Polish language version!**
+**Snake** is a simple game written in Python using the Pygame library.
+However, it's not a typical version of this type of gameplay.
+This is my first project involving the creation of a 2D game. **The game is only available in the Polish language version!**

 ## Features
-Siatka poruszania się węża nie jest sztywno ustalona, co daje graczowi możliwość poruszania się swobodnie po każdym pikselu planszy.
-Poza tym, to po prostu Snake!
-Zdobądź jak najwięcej punktów zbierająć jabłka, unikając zderzenia z granicami mapy i własnym ciałem.
+The snake's movement grid is not rigidly fixed, allowing the player to move freely across every pixel of the board.
+Other than that, it's just Snake!
+Earn as many points as possible by collecting apples while avoiding collisions with the map boundaries and your own body.

 ## Technologies

-- Python 3.10 używjący biblotek Pygame
+- Python 3.10 using the Pygame library

 ## Requirements
 Any system capable of running .exe files.